glovecchi0/secure-harvester/README.md

     -  `metro` to suit your Region
     -  `neuvector_password` to change the default admin password
 - Make sure you are logged into your Equinix Account from your local Terminal.
 See the preparatory steps [here](../../../tf-modules/harvester/infrastructure/README.md).

-**NB: If you want to use all the configurable variables in the `terraform.tfvars` file, you will need to uncomment them there and in the `variables.tf` and `main.tf` files.**

 ```bash
 terraform init -upgrade ; terraform apply -target=module.harvester-equinix.tls_private_key.ssh_private_key -target=module.harvester-equinix.local_file.private_key_pem -target=module.harvester-equinix.local_file.public_key_pem -auto-approve ; terraform apply -target=module.harvester-equinix -target=null_resource.wait-harvester-services-startup -auto-approve ; terraform apply -target=local_file.ssh-private-key -target=ssh_resource.retrieve-kubeconfig -target=local_file.kubeconfig-yaml -auto-approve ; terraform apply -auto-approve